elibroftw/AnswerCallFromPC/README.md

 # AnswerCallFromPC
-My dream for this project is to be able to answer my phone calls on my PC and commmunicating through my PC without having my hands touch my phone once.
+My dream for this project is to be able to answer my phone calls on my PC <del> and communicate through my PC <del> (not possible) without having my hands touch my phone once.
 My next goal would then be to start a call from my pc.
 # Progress
 - Incoming call GUI done
 # Screenshots